Cured Duck: Notes

-This is not the first episode where Donald tries to find a way to cure his temper; the first one was Self Control (1938).
-However, this one differs from Self Control in that Donald has better luck learning to control his temper (he returns to his old angry self at the end of the former episode).
-His curing in Cured Duck seems to be more successful; Although he still has a temper, his outbursts are less frequent and intense.
+This is not the first short where Donald tries to find a way to cure his temper; the first one was Self Control (1938), but this one differs from Self Control in that Donald has better luck learning to control his temper (he returns to his old angry self at the end of the former episode).
+His curing in Cured Duck seems to be more successful; although he still has a temper, his outbursts are less frequent and intense.

 Home media

 The short was released on December 6, 2005 on Walt Disney Treasures: The Chronological Donald, Volume Two: 1942-1946.